odea-project/qAlgorithms/report/discussion_tests.md

 decision to include templates for common applications, such as monitoring the stability of a system over time.
 This would ideally include a way to check the general system stability without re-processing potentially thousands of files again.

+# performed modifications to qAlgorithms
+## modified centroiding
+An advantage of the qCentroids approach [@todo] is that peaks can also be found if "gaps" exsist, meaning either through instrument behaviour or a processing error no intensity was measured where it should have been.
+These missing points are interpolated, previously bridging gaps of up to seven points.
+This accepted gap size has been lowered to three points, since at a greater number of unknowns the risk of connecting two unrelated peaks and lowering the overall data quality was too great.
+Accordingly, the greatest tolerated gap in scans within a bin has been changed to three, which corresponds to a 12.5% chance of three real signals being overlooked.

+## DQSB calculation
+Two elements of the DQSB calculation were changed:
+* The calculation of the mean inner distance (MID)
+* The scaling factor for minimum outer distance (MOD) Previously, the MID was calculated per point by averaging the distances from one point to every other member point of a given bin.
+This was changed, since a large part of the bin which this distance was calculated for will, in many cases, later be discarded by isolating the feature region.
+In order for the DQSB to better reflect its later use case, now only those points within the maximum tolerated distance (currently three, see above) are considered.
+This led to a slight reduction in the average quality scores, although the exact effects still need to be evaluated.

+With a similar consideration of the relevant scan range, now scaling is introduced based on the likelihood with which a relevant point was not detected.
+In the worst case scenario, this results in a 50% likelihood that the point was not measured erroneously [@qBinning].
+To reflect this behaviour, the MOD is doubled if it connects to a point with a one-scan difference, quadrupled for a two scan difference etc..
+A previously implemented scaling approach doubled the MOD if it was to a point with the greatest possible scan distance and fell off to no increase in distance for a point in the same scan.
+It was not extensively tested and discarded because the reasoning behind it did not translate into assumptions of the grouping model.
+If more lenient gaps are considered again in the future, this scaling will likely have to be reworked to not automatically exclude remote but relevant points from influencing the DQSB.

 # Software and Data
 All calculations in R were performed with R 4.4.0[@rcoreteamLanguageEnvironmentStatistical2023],